isrreal/Triple-Roman-Domination-in-graphs/README.md

 ### ACO Sub-routines

-1. **ConstructSolution**: A random vertex is selected and labeled as 4, with its neighbors labeled as 0 and removed from the auxiliary graph.
-This labeling process repeats until the graph is empty.
+1. **ConstructSolution**: A random vertex is selected and labeled as 4, while its neighbors are labeled as 0.
+These vertices are then removed from the auxiliary graph.
+If there are any remaining vertices with degree 0, they are labeled as 2.
+After this, the algorithm checks if there are any vertices labeled 2 that have only neighbors labeled as 0; if so, a random neighbor is assigned the label 2 to ensure the constraints of the TRDF.

 2. **ExtendSolution**: A vertex currently labeled 0, 2, or 3 is selected and upgraded to a label of 4 in the current solution.